gskourlis/Portfolio/README.md

 ## Project 8
 In this project I made a simple barplot about the sucessfull and unsucessfull passes in the Europa League Final between Manchester United and Villareal and 2 maps to see their sucessful passes in the offensive half.

+## Project 9
+This is a typical Shot Map from an FC Barcelona match indicating Missed, Saved and Shots in the post.
 ## Contributing

 Thank you for your interest in contributing to my Python portfolio!
 If you have any suggestions, improvements, or bug fixes, please feel free to submit a pull request.
 Any contributions are highly appreciated.